This tutorial covers the use of the Python Tkinter Frame.

 root.title()is used to add a title on the title bar of the window.

 root.mainloop()triggers the GUI.
 Any modifications and widgets to be included should be written before it.
+More information on it can be found in this article.

 We chose not to define any width or height for our Tkinter frames, thus their default size is that of the widgets contained within them.